cirosantilli/git-tutorial/index.md

 Commits may point to it the empty tree when the repository is empty,

-This can be achieved with the porcelain `git commit -allow-empty` on an empty repository.
+This can be achieved with the porcelain `git commit --allow-empty` on an empty repository.

 ---